nbarron24/Waqqly/README.md

     * Authorisation: ANONYMOUS
 2. Open any web browser and navigate to https://github.com/nbarron24/Waqqly.
 3. Open the api Folder > Open function_app.py > Copy the contents of the function_app.py file.
-4. Open Visual Studio Code > Open Explorer > Expand Waqqly > Expand api > Paste the contents of your clipboard into the function_app.py file.
+4. Open Visual Studio Code > Open Explorer > Expand Waqqly > Expand api > Delete the existing contents of the function_app.py file > Paste the contents of your clipboard into the function_app.py file.
 5. Select Azure (A) within Visual Studio Code.
 6. Hover your cursor within Resources and select the “+” button (Create Resource…) > Type and Select “Create Function App in Azure” > Use the following details:
     * Name: Waqqly-Functions